salcedoe/MtMdocs/docs/matlabBasics/Numeric.md

 !!! note "Indices in MATLAB always start at 1"

     You cannot have an index of zero.
 That is, zero cannot be used as an index for either method.
 There is no Zeroth element, zeroth row, or zeroth column.
-This differs from other computer programming languages, such as java or python, which start at zero.
+This differs from other computer programming languages, such as Java or Python, which start at zero.

 ### Comparing Linear to Standard indexing